10 Best Herbal Teas For Bleeding Gums

 hypericum perforatum tea

-Hypericum perforatum, commonly known as St. John's wort, is a herbal remedy that has been traditionally used for its potential anti-inflammatory and antimicrobial properties.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its potential health benefits.

-While it is often associated with treating mild depression, some studies suggest it may also support gum health by reducing inflammation and preventing bacterial infections that contribute to bleeding gums.
-When used as a herbal tea, hypericum perforatum can be soothing to the mouth and may help alleviate irritation and bleeding associated with periodontal issues.
-However, it is important to consult with a healthcare provider before using it, as it can interact with certain medications and may not be suitable for everyone.
+While it is often associated with mood support, some studies suggest that it may also have anti-inflammatory and astringent properties that could benefit oral health.
+When brewed as a herbal tea, hypericum perforatum may help reduce inflammation and promote healing in cases of bleeding gums.
+However, it is important to consult with a healthcare professional before using it, as it can interact with certain medications.

 camellia sinensis tea

-Camellia sinensis, the plant from which green and black teas are derived, contains bioactive compounds such as polyphenols and catechins that may support gum health.
+Camellia sinensis, the plant from which green and black teas are derived, contains compounds that may support gum health and reduce bleeding.

 vitex agnus-castus tea

-Rosmarinus officinalis, commonly known as rosemary, is a herbal plant that has been traditionally used for its various health benefits, including its potential to support gum health.
+Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy that has been traditionally used to support hormonal balance and may benefit oral health.